 - What’s your communication style?
 Are you willing to communicate virtually?

 - When would I work with you?
-Are you available in the evening?
+Are you available in the evenings?

-- Will I be working with you or a member of your team?
+- Will I work with you or a member of your team?

 - What do you think of my time frame to get to closing?

-- What if any issue do you foresee being a problem?
+- What if any problems do you foresee?

 Track record of loan officer and lender: